 logo

-Simple steps to reduce the risk Cleaning and disinfection Biosecurity policies and procedures Biosecurity zones on farm
+Simple controls Biosecurity resources Cleaning and disinfection Biosecurity policies and procedures How to zone your farm Additional resources

 Biosecurity on your farm involves taking measures to protect the health of your animals and prevent the spread of pests and diseases.
 The page highlights simple controls such as having one clear entry point, displaying biosecurity signage, using a visitor sign-in form, and setting specific rules for overseas visitors.
 Emphasis is placed on cleaning and disinfection procedures, especially for visitors' boots.
 Guidelines for creating specific farm policies and procedures are included, and the page outlines the use of red, orange, and green zones to map out and manage risk areas on your farm.